zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-03-03-data-platform.markdown

 ### Curated for Quality

 Data without trust is simply noise.
 You must take ownership of **curation**, ensuring that the data is accurate, meaningful, and transparent.
 Whenever possible, link back to **original data sources** so others can verify the facts.
-Think of yourself more as an editor than just a collector.

 ### Curated for Usability